mattaylor/objix/README.md

 ### Object.prototype.extend(...objects)

-Return a new object with new entries assigned from arguments without overwriting this.
+Return a new object with new entries assigned from arguments without overwriting `this`.

 ```javascript
 { a: 1, b: 1 }.extend({ b: 2, c: 2 }, {c: 3 }) // { a: 1, b: 1, c: 3 }